asyncgui/asynckivy/sphinx/notes.rst

         r = await ak.run_in_executor(executor, thread_blocking_operation)
         print("return value:", r)

-Unhandled exceptions (not :exc:`BaseException`) are propagated to the caller so you can catch them like you do in synchronous code:
+Unhandled exceptions (excluding :exc:`BaseException` that is not :exc:`Exception`) are propagated to the caller so you can catch them like you do in synchronous code:

 .. code-block::